Interlisp/Interlisp.github.io/content/en/running/_index.md

 type: docs
 ---

+*DRAFT -- This page is currently being revised.*

-There are several different ways of running Medley Interlisp.
-Which you choose depends a bit on your platform (Mac, Windows, Linux, other).
+There are different ways of running Medley Interlisp, depending on your platform (Mac, Windows, Linux, other) and related factors.

 * Interlisp Online
 * In a Docker container
 * Download and install from a release
-* Building the sources
+* (re)build the Virtual Machine emulator (maiko) from sources
- * Maiko
- * Building loadups
+* (Re) build your own Lisp image

 ## Interlisp Online

 For the minimum amount of setup, the online version is a good starting place.
 [Interlisp Online](https://online.interlisp.org) provides access to a version of Medley running in the cloud.
-All that is needed to get started is a (updated) browser and a mouse.
+All that is needed to get started is a (recent) browser and a mouse.
 You can log in as a guest or -- if you want to save files or sessions -- create an account.

-Sessions are preserved for an indefinite time (we haven't worked out for how long -- after 30 days of inactivity?).
-But it should be good for experimenting and introducing yourself to the environment.
-Anything you create in the online environment should be treated as transient.
+Sessions are preserved between sessions, but will be removed after 30 days of inactivity).
+Online should be good for experimenting and introducing yourself to the environment.
+The online site also provides a way of copying files to and from your account's files.

+HOWEVER: anything you create in the online environment should be treated as transient.
 If you're interested in developing and experimenting with Lisp programs then you will want to investigate other options.
 But, for a first foray, this is a good starting place.
 The [Interlisp/online](https://github.com/Interlisp/online#readme) repository may have more details.

-## Running with Docker
+## Running with Docker Desktop

 If you are already familiar with running Docker Desktop, this option may appeal.
 In addition to a running Docker Desktop, you will need either a VNC viewer (or X server).
 The VNC Viewer allows Windows to interact with the Medley instance running in Docker.
 It supports the windowing system and communicates your input.